alnoki/AAAAAA/doc/index.rst

 .. glossary::

    AAAAAA
-      Alnoki's Algorithmic Analysis Asset Allocation Applications (AAAAAA) are a growing collection of financial analysis tools.
-Development is performed in the :xref:`Python` computer language, using additional :ref:`packages <conda:concept-conda-package>` developed by the
+      Alnoki's Algorithmic Analysis Asset Allocation Applications (AAAAAA), colloquially referred to as *alnoki's apps*, are a growing collection of :ref:`financial analysis <guide-fin-background>` tools.
+Development is
+      performed in the :xref:`Python computer language <Python>` , using additional :ref:`packages <conda:concept-conda-package>` developed by the
       :xref:`open-source` community